 The effects of poor predator management

 In Idaho, officials have announced they plan to allow hunters to target the 1,000 wolves in Idaho, shooting and killing up to 220 wolves during this hunting season alone.
-The Governor of Idaho, Butch Otter, apparently wants to be the first one to bag a Timber Wolf after delisting from the Federal Endangered Species Act.

 Why not manage for and maintain a diverse and healthy Ecosystem, which of course must also include one of nature’s historically proven management tools; the Wolf.
 Wolves by design keep deer and elk populations strong and healthy.
 Think about that, working hand in hand with the wolf tribe to keep our ungulates strong and healthy.
-What a concept.